 KIDS MORNING ROUTINE CAN EASE THE MORNING AND PREVENT THOSE MORNING MELTDOWNS IN KIDS (PARENTS TOO).

-DON’T YOU JUST LOVE A GOOD ROUTINE AND FREE THINGS!!
+DON’T YOU JUST LOVE A GOOD MORNING ROUTINE WITH KIDS AND FREE THINGS!!

 The best thing about a routine is it minimizes morning meltdowns for both kids and parents.